‘I don’t think the quirky, casual style is going to work for us.’

 The problem with ‘serious’ is that it’s boring.
 B O R I N G. Ugh.
 And boring doesn’t sell.

-I’m not saying you need to start swearing or cracking a joke every five seconds, but how hard is it to say ‘Hey Karen’ in the emails you send out instead of ‘Dear Ms Marston’?
+I’m not saying you need to start swearing or cracking jokes every five seconds, but how hard is it to say ‘Hey Karen’ in the emails you send out instead of ‘Dear Ms Marston’?
 I don’t need to tell you which one is more likely to get my attention.

 Still not convinced?
 Let me share with you some fucking fabulous examples that have got professional, but not serious, down to an art.